 Thanks to the ever-changing algorithms, getting your content in front of your audience is harder than ever.
 Only a small percentage of your followers see what you’re posting every day so the chance they miss out on important content is sky-high.
 Unless you’re willing to pay to boost your posts, that is.

 2. You don’t own the platform

 You may spend hours each month planning your content and perfecting your captions, but the truth is it could all disappear in an instant.
 Whether someone flags your account as spam, you get hacked, or the platform shuts down you could lose your content and your followers in the blink of an eye.

-How will you contact your followers if your lose access to your social media or you need to relay important (time sensitive) information?
+How will you contact your followers if you lose access to your social media or you need to relay important (time-sensitive) information?

 Enter, the email list!

 When someone opts into your email list, they do so because they connect with your message, find your content helpful, and get something in return.

 The best part – you own your email list.

 Here’s what an email list offers:

 - Increase your social media engagement and reach